uvarc/rc-website/content/userinfo/howtos/rivanna/migrate-python.md

 pip install --user -r requirements.txt
 {{< /code-snippet >}}

-## Use latest versions or whichever mutually compatible
+## Use the latest versions or whichever are mutually compatible

 If you have no preference on the package versions, you can remove the version requirements: